 The Fund's operations entail a variety of risks including investment, administration, valuation, and a range of compliance matters.
 Although the Adviser, the sub-administrator, and the officers of the Fund are responsible for managing these risks on a day to day basis within the framework of their established risk management functions, the Board also addresses risk management of the Fund through its meetings and those of the committees and working groups.
 In particular, as part of its general oversight, the Board reviews with the Adviser at Board meetings the levels and types of risks being undertaken by the Fund, and the Audit Committee discusses the Fund's risk management and controls with the independent registered public accounting firm engaged by the Fund.
 The Board reviews valuation policies and procedures and the valuations of specific illiquid securities.
-The Board also receives periodic reports from the Fund's Chief Compliance Officer regarding compliance matters relating to the Fund and its major service providers, including results of the implementation and testing of the Fund's and such providers' compliance programs.
-The Board's oversight function is facilitated by management reporting processes that are designed to provide information to the Board about the identification, assessment, and management of critical risks and the controls and policies and procedures used to mitigate those risks.
+The Board also receives periodic reports from the Fund's Chief Compliance Programs.
+The Board's oversight function is facilitated by management reporting processes that are designed to provide information to the Board about the identification, assessment, and management for critical risks and the controls and policies and procedures used to mitigate those risks.
 The Board reviews its role in supervising the Fund's risk management from time to time and may make changes in its discretion at any time.